SamarthMaheshwari/Nirikshak-IIoT-Predictive-Maintenance/README.md

 https://www.linkedin.com/in/samarth-maheshwari-709670259

 ---
+# Contributors

+This project was developed as a collaborative Final Year Engineering Project.

+- **Samarth Maheshwari**
+- **Shriraj Dongare**
+- **Anisha Pansare**

+---

 # Acknowledgements

-This project was developed as a Final Year Engineering Project to demonstrate an end-to-end Industrial IoT monitoring solution integrating embedded hardware, firmware, wireless communication, and real-time dashboard visualization.
+This project was developed as a collaborative Final Year Engineering Project.

+I would like to sincerely thank my teammates, **Shriraj Dongare** and **Anisha Pansare**, for their collaboration, dedication, and continuous support throughout the development of this project.
+Their teamwork and contributions were instrumental in successfully completing the project.

 ---